ClinicEvents/GenAI-Health-Hackathon/challenges/Challenge 32.md

     - DEMO_s3_read_file
     - DEMO_s3_write_file

 **All development must be carried out using the services available on AWS.
 Moving information outside of the specified tools is NOT allowed.**

 Below are details of the most relevant aspects of the tools available to participants.

 ### Database

 The databases that make up this challenge are:

-- BASE19.
+- BASE30.
 Contains:
-    -	DAT19_01: Free text document: Emergency discharge report
-    -	DAT19_02: Free text document: Hospital admission report
-    -	DAT19_03: Free text document: Transport
-    -	DAT19_04: Free text document: Cranial CT
-    - DAT19_05: Clinical course
+  -	DAT30_01: Clinical course
-    - DAT19_06: Free text document: Discharge report
-    - DAT19_07: Lab data (LAB)
-    - DAT19_08: Demographic data (DEMO)
+  -	DAT30_02: Demographic data (DEMO)
-    - DAT19_09: Socioeconomic data (SOCIOECONOMICOS)
+  -	DAT30_03: Socioeconomic data (SOCIOECONOMICOS)
-- OUT19: Table that allows you to compare with the results obtained.
+- OUT30: Table that allows you to compare with the results obtained.

 #### Summary of the tables